-It’s been a long week so this morning looked like a great start to open up a box of goodies I got the other day in the mail (DIY skincare ingredients).
+It’s been a long week so this morning looked like a great start to open up a box of goodies I got the other day in the mail (DIY skincare all natural and organic ingredients).
 And so I made a soothing spirulina face mask to ease my way into Friday and the upcoming hectic weekend that’s still ahead.
 Why the green powder?
 Because spirulina skin benefits are amazing and because I had it lying around.
 I love an antioxidant kick every now and again.